 Visualize the Future

 Assess your opportunities and threats by answering these questions: What is happening externally that will affect our company?
 What are the strengths and weaknesses of each competitor?
 What are the driving forces behind sales trends?
-What are important and potentially important markets?
+What are the important and potentially important markets?
 What is happening in the world that might affect our company?

-Profile Your Customers
+Create a Profile of Your Customers

-Write Your Goals and Objectives
+Write Down Your Goals and Objectives

 Goals and objectives are like stair steps to your mission and vision.
 Realistic goals and objectives are developed from the SWOT analysis and customer profile.
-Objectives set the agenda, are broad, and global in nature.
-Write two to five objectives that give action to your mission/vision and will take a few years to achieve.
-Then, develop goals to achieve each objective.
+Objectives, which set the agenda, are broad and global in nature.
+Write two to five objectives that give action to your mission/vision and will take a few years to achieve and then establish goals to achieve each objective.

 Tactics set specific actions/action plans that lead to implementing your goals and objectives.
-Basically, write a to-do list for each goal.
-A quick way to develop your tactics is to answer this question: What roadblocks exist to achieving my goal?
-Use the answer to develop action items for each goal.
-Assign responsibilities and deadlines to ensure implementation.
+A quick way to develop your tactics is to find out what roadblocks exist to achieving your goal and then develop action items for each one, assigning responsibilities and deadlines to ensure implementation.
 A great method to get buy-in from your staff is to assign a goal to each employee.
 Ask him/her to write the action plan and be responsible for making sure each task is accomplished.

 Make Strategy a Habit

 A leader devoted to the successful implementation of the strategy and plan is key.
-The plan needs to be supported with people, money, time, systems, and above all communication.
+The plan needs to be supported with people, money, time, systems, and above all, communication.
 Communicate the plan to everyone in your organization.
 Hold a monthly or quarterly strategy meeting to report on the progress toward achieving the goal.
 Don’t forget to take corrective actions when needed and adapt as the environment changes.

 Erica Olsen (Erica@m3planning.com) is a principal of M3 Planning (now OnStrategy), a business development firm that helps companies understand who they are, where they are going, and how they will get there.
 She is also an instructor and a writer.